 No tears, thankfully, were shed in my classroom as this school year drew to a close.
-Some students certainly tried, but I didn’t let them.
+Some students certainly tried to cry, but I wouldn’t let them.
 Instead, I met them at their desks with blank pieces of paper.
-Make me something, I told them, so that I don’t forget you … unless you want my last memory of you to be of you crying.
+Make me something, I told them, so that I don’t forget you … unless this is how you want me to remember you.

 Mostly, my students wrote about how I’m a funny guy, and they recognized the fulfillment of an impossible paradox: simultaneously learning and having fun in math class.
 Many also thanked me for believing in them, claiming that I was the first to do so.
 “You helped me realize that not everyone is smart and talented, but everyone can reach great expectations,” one of my favorite students declared.
 Sometimes, she was frustrated because I found great fun in picking on her all year: I knocked her on the head whenever I passed by her desk, knowing she was too short to counter.
-But I recently let her know that I only picked on students that I liked.
-She responded with a (fittingly) petite smile, so brilliant as to perfectly complement the deftly arranged crown of flowers adorning her consummate coiffure.
+But I recently let her in on a little secret: did you now that I only pick on students that I like?
+She responded with a (fittingly) petite smile, so brilliant as to complement the immaculate crown of flowers perched on her head.
 She’s hard not to love; she consistently earned the highest grade in her class and reliably answered the toughest questions whenever I cold-called her.
 So the quote above seemed a little strange to me, until I realized that I had forgotten where she started.
 At the beginning of the year — eons ago, it seems — she told me that she had never received good grades in math and that she hoped that this would be the year everything turned around.
 So maybe she didn’t grow much taller this year, but she is so much stronger of mind — the absolute strongest of heart.

 Conferences like these were commonplace, and I have told all my students at some point that I believe in them, even when some situations seem less hopeful than others.
 Yet, as these letters helped me see, each interaction with my students, no matter how seemingly insignificant, was important.

 On the eve of her final, a student messaged me online to tell me that she had lost her pencil and would need one for my exam.
-The next day, I brought her one of my favorite pencils, a gift my father gave me to start this school year on the right foot.
+The next day, I brought her one of my favorite pencils, a gift from my father, who has always believed in me as much as I believe in her.
 With it, she penned me a letter recounting the realization that I was her favorite teacher.
 Apparently, I was her favorite teacher before we had even met; last year, she had watched me converse with my eighth-graders during passing periods, hoping she would one day be in my class.
 During registration months later, I was the one who handed her her schedule, and when I saw that she was in my class, I shook her hand and said, “I can’t wait to have you.”

 This student and I talk all the time, online and in person.
 But somehow, I have absolutely no recollection of such a critical juncture in our relationship, in the same way that I have genuinely struggled to understand why my students like me at all.
 Talk about textbook irony: On the day that I gave my final lesson to my students — when, upon listening to me apologize for my shortcomings as a teacher, they erupted in tears — I checked my mailbox during lunchtime to find a wad of salmon-colored papers so fat that they broke the paper clip that held them together.
 These were votes that students across the school had cast for our annual teacher-of-the-year award.
 I received votes from students that I don’t even have, whose names I can’t match to any of the hundreds of faces I have seen passing through the hallways.
 What impossibly small spark that could kindle an endorsement so strong is unclear, even after scouring the deepest crevices of my brain to find them.

 As far as I could tell, my students liked me for just three simple reasons: I managed to not act like an idiot, cracked a few jokes here and there, and made clear how much I care about them.
 “Just know that I love you,” a student reminded me.
 “I look at you like a friend, older brother, and a role model.”
-But as touching as her words are, they fail to explain my teaching ethos.
+But as touching as her words are, they don’t seem to adequately justify my popularity as a teacher.
 Most people, I think, can explain how to add fractions correctly.
 And whether I can make clumsily timed poop jokes shouldn’t be relevant at all!
 So upon sifting through the memories that compose these past couple of years, I arrived at just one fundamental question: are my students so starved for empathy that merely giving a shit is sufficient to make me a good teacher?

 Of course, we can leave it to my students to answer important questions about myself and, in that process, break my heart.